-Join us for an evening discussion event—everyone’s welcome to help us explore the latest ideas in science and technology.
+Join us for an evening discussion event in Bradford.
+Everyone’s welcome to help us explore the latest ideas in science and technology.

 What is Café Scientifique?

 Café Scientifique is a friendly and collaborative exploration of the latest breakthroughs in science.
 You’ll hear about, discuss and debate some of the most recent advances and discoveries in science and healthcare, and their importance to society.

 Each event has a theme—they’ve included everything from the latest in physics to the science of music, from nanotechnology to biology.

 Café Scientifique is a great way to meet new people and exercise your mind.
 Discuss the discoveries you’ve seen in the headlines, or learn something completely new.